kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

 Alternative update propagation semantics are possible.
 For example, for composite controllers (such as `JobSet`), scaling might not propagate down to existing `PodGroups` at all.
-Instead, it only applies to newly spawned children (e.g., new `Jobs` created in-flight) via `Workload` change, while active, running child `PodGroups` remain untouched to avoid unneccessary disruption.
+Instead, it only applies to newly spawned children (e.g., new `Jobs` created in-flight) via `Workload` change, while active, running child `PodGroups` remain untouched to avoid unnecessary disruption.

 // TODO(helayoty@)): Add a section about API validation using the workloadbuilder library.
 // Describe changes in validation logic to allow mutability of parallism.